 - Benefits: Versatility for both indoor and outdoor use

-For those recovering from foot or ankle injuries, knee walkers offer a unique mobility solution that keeps weight off the affected limb.
+Are specialized support systems that can benefit those recovering from foot or ankle injuries—knee walkers offer a unique mobility solution that keeps weight off the affected limb.

 Hands-Free Support